itstheguy4873/restrap/README.md

 # About

-restrap is a tool designed to enchance Roblox by providing features not currently available in the client.
+breezeMod is a tool designed to enchance Roblox by providing features not currently available in the client.

-restrap is available for Windows only.
+breezeMod is available for Windows only.

-**The only official downloads for restrap are this repository and the** [website](https://sites.google.com/view/restrap-roblox).\
+**The only official downloads for breezeMod are this repository and the** [website](https://sites.google.com/view/restrap-roblox).\
 **Any other website is not owned by me and can potentially be malware.**

 # Installing

-You can get restrap from [releases](https://github.com/itstheguy4873/restrap/releases).
+You can get breezeMod from [releases](https://github.com/itstheguy4873/restrap/releases).

 If your antivirus software flags restrap as malicious, it doesn't mean anything.
-It just does this because it doesn't recognize restrap.
+It just does this because it doesn't recognize breezeMod.

 If you encounter any problems, feel free to open an [issue](https://github.com/itstheguy4873/restrap/issues).